Estonia Travel Information

 No vaccinations are required for entry to Estonia.
 Lyme disease is often reported from April through October and travellers should wear protective clothing if embarking on a nature trip and check themselves for ticks.
 Estonia's medical professionals are highly trained.
 Good health facilities can be found in Mustama and East Tallinn Central Hospital.
 Immediate cash payment is expected from visitors requiring care.
-There is a reciprocal health agreement with the UK and most EU countries, whose citizens are entitled to free medical and dental treatment on presentation of a European Health Insurance Card (EHIC).
+There is a reciprocal health agreement with most EU countries, whose citizens are entitled to free medical and dental treatment on presentation of a European Health Insurance Card (EHIC).
+After Brexit, the Global Health Insurance Card (GHIC) replaced the European Health Insurance Card (EHIC) for UK citizens.
+The GHIC allows UK citizens access to state healthcare during visits to the EU.
+The GHIC is not valid in Norway, Iceland, Liechtenstein or Switzerland, nor is it an alternative to travel insurance.
 Medical insurance is advised for all nationalities.

-Tipping is not a common practice, but there is a growing trend to leave tips in restaurants; generally 5-10% of the bill according to level of service; some places do however include a service charge on the bill.
+Tipping is not a common practice, but there is a growing trend to leave tips in restaurants; generally 10 percent of the bill according to level of service; some places do however include a service charge on the bill.
 Taxi drivers appreciate the spare change.

 Visits to Estonia are usually trouble free, but with an increase in tourism there has also been an increase in tourist-related crime.
 There is a risk of pick-pocketing and mugging around Tallinn's Old Town, at ferry ports and major hotels.
-Be vigilant and take precautions like avoiding unlit side streets and parks after dark.
+Tourists should be vigilant and take precautions like avoiding unlit side streets and parks after dark.

 Estonians are at first glance generally quiet and reserved, and do not like to draw attention to themselves.
 A handshake is the practised form of greeting.

-Business is conducted formally in Estonia.
-A formal dress code is expected.
-Shaking hands is the common form of greeting for men and women.
-The person should be referred to as 'Harra' (Mr.), 'Prova' (Mrs.) or 'Preili' (Miss) followed by the surname.
+Business is conducted formally in Estonia, meaning a formal dress code is expected and shaking hands is the common form of greeting for men and women.
+People should be referred to as 'Harra' (Mr), 'Proua' (Mrs) or 'Preili' (Miss) followed by the surname.
 Relationships based on trust need to be developed and several meetings may need to take place.
 Business cards are often exchanged and it is polite to have the alternate side translated.
 Decisions are not necessarily made during the meetings.
-Business hours are generally 8am to 6pm Monday to Friday with an hour taken over lunch.
+Business hours are generally 8am to 6pm Monday to Friday with an hour taken for lunch.

 The international dialling code for Estonia is +372 and the outgoing code is 00 followed by the relevant country code (e.g. 0044 for the United Kingdom).
 The country has area codes, except for the capital, Tallinn.
-Pay phones using cards are widely available.
-Cards can be purchased from hotel reception desks, tourist information offices, post offices, newsstands and some shops.
 There is a GSM mobile network available.
-There are several Internet cafes in Tallinn.

 Become our Estonia Travel Expert